 Identity Theft

-Identity theft is someone taking personal information like your name, Social Security number, or financial account number and using it for an unlawful purpose.
+Identity theft does not discriminate.
 Everyday people, business owners, well-known celebrities, and children are prey to it.
 In California, all forms of identity theft are crimes (Penal Code section 530.5 et. seq.).

 Identity Theft Impacts